Do you have a child with a food allergy/multiple food allergies who’s going back to school? Or starting school for the first time?

 Little J gained enough weight to be at different dosages, and his allergies changed, so check your emergency plan for accuracy.
 Aim to do this earlier in the summer, since offices will be busier towards the start of school.

 - Do you have a newly diagnosed child?
-Be sure the doctor explains to you how severe your child’s allergies are, so that you are prepared to have adequate accommodations made at school.
+Be sure the doctor explains to you how severe your child’s allergies are, so that you are prepared to have adequate accommodations made at school and at home.

 4. Individual Health Care Plan/504 Plan for Food Allergies at School